aman-ankur/yojna_khojna/memory-bank/progress.md

 - Consider registering the custom pytest mark `rag` to remove the warning
 - Optimize the entity extraction process for better performance
 - Add more comprehensive error handling for spaCy model failures
+- Implement analytics tracking for measuring suggestion effectiveness
+- Add caching for performance optimization
+- Expand language translations for more templates